 - Co-ordinating with other patient groups to improve wider healthcare delivery

-- Bidding with the practice to provide new services
+- Collaborating with the practice to provide new services

-To summarise all of the above we exist to make the relationship between patients and their practice stronger, which is critical to the provision of modern, high-quality general practice.
+To summarise all of the above we exist to make the relationship between patients and our practice stronger, which is critical to the provision of modern, high-quality general practice.